life2free/EnDever/README.md

 # EnDever

-EnDever: a full stack application for developers to share ideas, discuss technologies.
+EnDever is a full stack application aimed at providing a communication platform for developers to share ideas, discuss technologies.

 ## Descriptions